 Expansion of ChemRxiv Direct Journal Transfer

 In common with many other preprint servers, ChemRxiv includes the ability for authors to submit a version of their preprint directly to a number of participating journals (including many under the ACS Publications umbrella) through the ChemRxiv Direct Journal Transfer program.
 This makes it easier for author teams to integrate preprints into their writing workflow, without having to reformat the manuscript before submission.
-This year, the program expanded with the addition of Synlett, published by Thieme.
+This year, the program expanded with the addition of SYNLETT, published by Thieme.

 Chemistry community outreach